Share this

 - Quantity of the waste by volume or weight

-- Name of generating facility or organization
+- Name of the generating facility or organization

 - Date of the container’s production

-As with sharp-object boxes, you should only fill waste bags to three-quarters capacity.
+As with sharp-object boxes, you should only fill waste bags to 75% capacity.
 All bags and containers should be sealed tightly (not stapled) and be ready for transport by suitable means to their end destination.
-When you need to transport waste internally for storage, modes of transportation should be cleaned, disinfected and checked for sharp edges that could damage the waste containers.
+When you need to transport waste internally for storage, the modes of transportation should be cleaned, disinfected and checked for sharp edges that could damage the waste containers.

 Internal storage areas should be separate from areas used for other activities.
 Non-hazardous waste should not be stored for more than 48 hours in the summer and 72 hours in the winter, depending on the climate.
-Longer storage is permissible if space is refrigerated.
+Longer storage is permissible if the space is refrigerated.
 The flooring of the storage room needs to be impermeable, easy to clean and have excellent drainage.

-Collection and Transportation
+Waste Collection and Transport

 You need easy access to the storage facility for collection, as well as a plan for regular collection of waste with all precautions and transport arrangements in place.
-The company collecting the waste must meet local regulations, be duly registered and have all required licenses and paperwork.
-The vehicles themselves should close and lock, and be designed to reduce the risk of damage to the bags or containers.
+The company collecting the waste must meet local regulations, be duly registered, and have all required licenses and paperwork.
+The vehicles themselves should close and lock and be designed to reduce the risk of damage to the bags or containers.
 Staff should have suitable protective clothing and the necessary equipment to deal with spills or leaks.

-Treatment and Disposal
+Waste Treatment and Disposal

 Biohazard waste is treated to eliminate, or at least reduce, the risks to people and the environment.
 Treatment must be carried out by a registered company and follow set procedures to ensure there are no adverse effects.
 Once treated, waste can be transported to a landfill.

-There are several ways in which biohazard waste can be treated.
 One of the most common is through incineration, which involves exposing the waste to temperatures that are high enough to kill any organic substances that may be found in the waste.
 That includes viruses, bacteria, and other pathogens.
 The waste is usually converted into ash and gas, and this often needs to be cleansed further before it can be considered harmless and be released.

 Autoclaving can also be used to treat biohazard waste.
 This process uses a chamber that is steam-heated and highly pressurized to sterilize the waste.
 When used on plastic, the waste can be entirely melted down and completely free of pathogens.